 Do not use malfunctioning equipment, including equipment that does not pass the check-out procedure.
-Refer to Section 21 for a list of service parts and other sections in this manual for instructions on how to service and calibrate the unit.
+Refer to the service manual for a list of service parts and for instructions on how to service and calibrate the unit.
 After service, follow the check-out procedures prior to returning the device to service.

-24. WARRANTY
+23. WARRANTY